 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, cancer, congestive heart failure, heart or blood vessel disease, gallbladder disease, or a bowel blockage or pancreas problem.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, cancer, congestive heart failure, heart or blood vessel disease, gallbladder disease, bowel problems (including polyps), or pancreas problems.

-- Your doctor will need to check your blood at regular visits while you are using this medicine.
-He may also want to check your colon, gallbladder, and pancreas before you begin treatment and every 6 months during treatment.
-Be sure to keep all appointments.
+- Your doctor will do lab tests at regular visits to check on the effects of this medicine.
+Keep all appointments.
+Your doctor may also want to check your colon, gallbladder, and pancreas before you begin treatment and at least every 6 months during treatment with this medicine.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: